A Big Dog zero-turn mower won’t start when a spark plug isn’t able to ignite an air and fuel mixture for combustion.

 Without a good fuel pump, fuel will not get to the carburetor and your Big Dog mower will not start or run.

-9. Clogged & Dirty Carburetor on a Big Dog Mower
+9. Clogged & Dirty Carburetor

 The function of the carburetor is to regulate the amount of gas that mixes with air so your engine can start and create combustion.
 Carburetors can develop a crusty buildup and gummy deposits from using old fuel containing ethanol.